Renewable Diesel Basics

 The differences are the production process and specifications.
 In biodiesel production, the feedstock is reacted with methanol to produce fatty acid methyl esters (FAME).
 With renewable diesel, the feedstock is reacted with hydrogen during a process called hydrotreating.
 Renewable diesel is a two-step process, verses just one step for biodiesel.
 Another difference is that renewable diesel has no oxygen in it, whereas biodiesel does.
 Today, renewable diesel also has lower production volumes than biodiesel, in the U.S., but that may change in the future.

-Renewable diesel blends extremely well with high-quality REG biodiesel — a product we call REG UltraClean BlenD™.
+Renewable diesel blends extremely well with high-quality biodiesel — a product we call UltraClean BlenD™.
 It captures the best properties of the two fuels: high Cetane, increased lubricity, lower emissions and an excellent Cloud Point.